 I became depressed, anxious & fearful for the next several months.
 I felt like I was dying inside but I never reported it because I thought it was too late plus I didn’t want to relive that moment more than I already was.

 One night as I sat on my bed, I noticed a book on my dresser.
 It was a bible.
-Til this day, I don’t know even know how it got there.
+Til this day, I don’t even know how it got there.
 All I know was I memorized two chapters from the book of psalm (I wish I knew which ones they were).
 I’d kneel by my bed & would read it every morning/night for about 2 months straight.
 Those chapters gave me the strength I needed to move on with my life & I was able to forgive him in my heart for what he had done.
 I still hadn’t been saved though.
 But I knew that was all God’s work.

 A few yrs later, I started hanging out with friends.
 Partying.
 Drinking.
 It happened gradually.
 This was after I had my son in 2008 (I was 23 when I gave birth to my son).
 I began sensing an emptiness inside but I didn’t really put too much thought into it.
 I turned to everything else but God to fill that void.
 Towards the end of 2009, Edison & I broke up.
 We had been through so much.
 We both made very poor decisions & hurt each other a lot throughout our relationship.
 It’s true what they say, “Hurt people hurt people”.

-Shortly after our break up, I met my ex.
-But before Edison & I broke up, he had gotten into some trouble & was facing jail time.
+Before Edison & I broke up, he had gotten into some trouble & was facing jail time.
 Though we weren’t together anymore, we always promised each other to be there for one another especially for our son’s sake.